icon

 • Common Overtones: The most common overtones you’ll see on pink to peach pearls are Aquamarine, Green, Gold and Rose hues.

 • Sizes: Cultured pink to peach Freshwater pearls range in size from 4.0-12.0mm, with average sizes ranging from 6.0-9.5mm.
-Newer cultured pearl techniques are producing larger bead-nucleated Freshwater pearls like ‘Edison’ pearls that routinely measure 14.0-16.0mm on average!
+Newer cultured pearl techniques are producing larger bead-nucleated Freshwater pearls like ‘Edison’ pearls that routinely measure 14.0-16.0mm on average.

 • Recommended Pairings: Yellow gold is the most popular and traditional to use with pink to peach Freshwater pearls.
 It “warms” up the pink and golden hues already present in the pearl’s surface, and enhances their sparkle.
-White gold is less often used, but is an interesting and unique pairing with pastel baby to deeper pink colors, and can boost any Aquamarine to Green overtones present on the pearls.

 Pink Freshwater pearls range from pastel baby pinks to deeper hot pinks and corals.

-Pearl Colors: Peach Freshwater Pearls
+Peach to Apricot Freshwater Pearls

 Peach Freshwater pearls range from pale peaches to deeper orangey and apricot colors.

 Naturally colored Lavender Freshwater pearls are cultured in the Freshwater pearl mussel, Hyriopsis cumingii.
 These large pearl mussels are bred and cared for in freshwater aquaculture ponds and lakes in China.
 Nucleated up to 25 times per each side of its shell, a Freshwater pearl harvest is a very colorful affair, yielding shades of Lavender, Pink, Peach and White pearl colors.
+The Lavender color range can encompass Mauve Pinks to Dusty Rose and then more solid Purple hues.

 Lavender Pearl Fast Facts